 Related: For hip strengthening exercises, check our classes in the Wysefit App and this blog post: 4 Reasons to Strengthen and Activate your Glutes with Top Exercises

 There are two distinct types of stretching exercises: Dynamic and Static.

 Dynamic Hip Mobility Stretching – Warm-up

 Dynamic stretching requires active movement through the range and engages multiple muscles.
-As the movement is repeated several times, the muscle contracts and relaxes through the full range of motion.
 This kind of movement improves flexibility, strength, and blood flow as well as the circulation of synovial fluid in the joint.
 The body is better prepared to perform any exercise with adequate blood circulation and joint lubrication.
 Dynamic stretching builds strength and increases FUNCTIONAL range of motion, helping us perform activities in our daily lives.
 It is safer and far more effective than static stretching.
 Therefore, dynamic mobility exercises offer the ideal warm-up routine.